-The precise mechanism behind the bias of SGD vs GD towards low rank is clear in the linear case: elements of W in the null space of the data matrix decay much more quickly (per epoch) to zero under SGD than under GD.
-Although our analysis in the case of deep RELU networks does not rely on the solution of the linear case, they are fully consistent with each other.
+The precise mechanism behind the specific bias of SGD vs GD towards low rank is clear in the linear case: elements of W in the null space of the data matrix decay much more quickly (per epoch) to zero under SGD than under GD.
 It is thus likely that the exponential decay of the null space under SGD is the reason for the strong bias towards low rank observed in deep networks.
+As we mentioned, a formal extension of the result in 1 to multilayer, nonlinear networks remains open.